Forever (2014 TV series): Home video releases

 Miller revealed that Warner Bros. would release DVDs for the series during a Twitter question-and-answer session on September 17, 2015.
 On November 16, 2015, Warner Home Entertainment of Canada announced that DVDs for the series would be released on January 19, 2016.
 That day, Warner Bros. announced it would be made available in the United States through the company's Warner Archive Collection as a manufacture-on-demand title.
 The DVD contained all 22 episodes of the series on five discs, along with deleted scenes from many of the episodes.
 The Region 4 DVD was released on February 3, 2016.
+The entire series will be released on Blu-ray on October 13, 2026 (originally scheduled for August 25, 2026), through Warner Archive.

 Streaming

 The series is available to stream on The CW's streaming service, The CW, and on Amazon Prime.